Education

 Mathematics

-Montessori Math material is designed to allow the child to explore a concept in the concrete form.
-The sequence of presentation begins with simple to more complex and from concrete to abstract.
-Children will progress through concepts at their own developmental rate.
+Montessori Math material at our child education center is designed to allow the child to explore a concept in concrete form.
+The sequence of presentation begins with simple and moves to more complex and from concrete to abstract.
+Children will progress through concepts at their developmental rate.
 The materials themselves contain the pattern for presentation as well as understanding.

 The mathematics materials developed by Maria Montessori lead the child through sequenced activities, emphasizing concepts while preparing the child for abstractions.
-There are some teacher directed activities but these are followed with activities for the individual.
-Some work begins with small group lessons; these too will be toward independent, individual work.
+There are some teacher-directed activities, but activities for the individual follow these.
+Some work begins with small group lessons; these, too, will be toward independent, individual work.

 Language

-The development of language in early-childhood classrooms is an umbrella for the entire Montessori curriculum.
-Often teachers and parents consider activities on the shelves of the Language area as the heart of actual language learning.
-Certainly these activities provide powerful opportunities, but language learning occurs most profoundly in the moment-to-moment life of interactions within the classroom absorbing and perfecting language depends on human contact, but language is not taught.
+The development of language in early childhood classrooms is an umbrella for the entire Montessori curriculum.
+Often, teachers and parents consider activities on the shelves of the language area to be the heart of actual language learning when facilitated by professional education organizations.
+Certainly, these activities provide powerful opportunities.
+Still, language learning occurs most profoundly in the moment-to-moment life of interactions within the classroom.
+Absorbing and perfecting language depends on human contact, but language is not taught.

 Sensorial

 Sensorial materials assist the child in the mental organization of past experiences.
 Sensorial comes from the words sense or senses.
-As there are no new experiences for the child to take from the Sensorial work, the child is able to concentrate on the refinement of all his senses, from visual to stereognostic.
+As there are no new experiences for the child to take from the Sensorial work, the child can concentrate on the refinement of all his senses, from visual to stereognostic.

 The purpose and aim of Sensorial work is for the child to acquire clear, conscious, information and to be able to then make classifications in his environment.
 Montessori believed that sensorial experiences began at birth.
 Through his senses, the child studies his environment.
 By isolating the qualities of each sense, the materials help young children label and internalize their impressions.